-The blade was purchased at Duxford by an aviation enthusiast from Orpington, UK in mid 70ties, Found its way to French owner, who sell it again at Le Bourget, September 2009.
+About propeller.
+The propeller was – quite probably – produced at one of the Dowty Rotol dispersal factories near Manchester in September 1942.In mid 70ties the blade was purchased at Duxford by an aviation enthusiast from Orpington, UK.
+Found its way to another French owner, who re-sold it again at Le Bourget on September 2009.
 Now in private Polish collection.

 Construction.
 The blade was made of Jablo material (Spruce or Douglas Fir sandwitch) covered in Rotoloid with brass leading edge sheaths (outboard 1010mm).
 Blade is 1604 mm long.

-Aircraft and Engine.The blade was used in Propeller Types RS5/3 and RS 5/11, which were three bladed used on Hurricanes Marks I, II, IV.
-Other propellers used on were Hamilton Standard.
+Aircraft and Engine.The blade was used with 3-blade propellers: types RS 5/3 and type RS 5/11, used on aircraft Hurricane MK I, II, IV.
+Other propeller used on the same aircraft was Hamilton Standard.

 - Typy Broni i Uzbrojenia, Samolot myśliwski Hurricane Mk.
 I, Adam Jońca, Warszawa 1978.

 Period Advert.
 Hamilton Standard 1933.